SubodhS-Projects/Excel-Interactive-Supply-Chain-Dashboard-/README.md

 ### Steps to Explore
 1. **Clone this repository**
 2. Open `Supply_Chain_Dashboard.xlsx`
-3. Use slicers to filter by:
+3. Explore each report section using slicers and filters Use slicers to filter by:
    - 📅 Year & Month
    - 📍 City
    - 🏢 Supplier
    - 🏷️ Product Category
-4. Review charts and KPIs for insights
+5. Review charts and KPIs for insights

 ---